Stephen A. Douglas: Lincoln–Douglas debates

 In the second debate, Douglas articulated the Freeport Doctrine, holding that the people in federal territories had "the lawful means to introduce [slavery] or exclude it as they please, for the reason that slavery cannot exist a day or an hour anywhere, unless it is supported by local police regulations.
 Those police regulations can only be established by the local legislature; and if the people are opposed to slavery, they will elect representatives to that body who will by unfriendly legislation effectually prevent the introduction of it into their midst."
-Thus, Douglas argued that territories could effectively exclude slavery despite the Dred Scott decision.
+Douglas thus argued that territories could effectively exclude slavery despite the Dred Scott decision.
 At another appearance, Douglas reiterated his belief that the Declaration of Independence was not meant to apply to non-whites.
 He said, "this government was made by our fathers on the white basis ... made by white men for the benefit of white men and their posterity forever".

-For his part, Lincoln criticized Douglas for his moral indifference to slavery, but denied any intention of interference with slavery in the South.
+Lincoln criticized Douglas for his moral indifference to slavery, but denied any intention to interfere it in the South.
 He suggested that, despite the public break between Douglas and Buchanan over Kansas, the two Democrats had worked together to extend and perpetuate slavery.
-Lincoln disclaimed the radical-for-the-time views on racial equality attributed to him by Douglas, arguing only for the right of African Americans to personal liberty and to earn their own livings.
+Lincoln disclaimed the views on racial equality attributed to him by Douglas, arguing only for the right of African Americans to personal liberty and to earn their own livings.
 He stated, "I am not, nor ever have been in favor of making voters of the negroes, or jurors, or qualifying them to hold office, or having them to marry with white people."
 At another debate, Lincoln stated, "I believe that slavery is wrong ...
 There is the difference between Judge Douglas and his friends and the Republican Party."

-Following the final debate, Illinois voters headed to the polls for Election Day.
-In an election that saw higher turnout than that of the 1856 presidential election, Democrats won 54 of the 100 seats in the state legislature.
-Despite the split with Buchanan and the strong challenge from Lincoln, the state legislature elected Senator Douglas to a third term in January 1859.
+In an election that saw higher turnout than that of the 1856 presidential election, Democrats won 54 of the 100 state legislative seats.
+Despite the split with Buchanan and the strong challenge from Lincoln, legislators elected Douglas to a third term in January 1859.
 Following the elections, Douglas toured the South.
 He warned against sectionalism and secession, telling one crowd, "if you deem it treason for abolitionists to appeal to the passions and prejudices of the North, how much less treason is it, my friends, for southern men to appeal to the passions with the same end?"